 The second suggestion is that we all need to be careful, even in our home state in the US, how we define these words.
 It is not a black and white issue, and it takes a lot more than a piece of paper.

-Therapists might have to be licensed in certain parts of this planet, but they also need to be experienced, skilled, intuitive, committed to their career, possess a touch that feels good, be able to connect with their clients, have an empathetic nature, and have a sincere desire to help others.
+Therapists might have to be licensed in certain parts of this planet, but they also need to have the following qualities:

 The third suggestion is that although an official piece of paper might be required in certain parts of the world, the true meaning of the words “professional massage therapist” is found in all those characteristics that are listed in the previous paragraph after the licensing requirements.